jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 # Design

+_One particular talent stands out among the world-class programmers I’ve known—namely, an ability to move effortlessly between different levels of abstraction._ — Donald Knuth

+_The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise._ — Edsger Dijkstra

+_At a certian level of abstraction, all complex systems are message passing systems. ...
+Genes are one mechanism that life uses to pass information across time; memes are one mechanism that societies use to pass information across time._ — Grady Booch

+_To become experts at managing complexity, we need the following: Modularity Cohesion Separation of Concerns Abstraction Loose Coupling._ ― David Farley

 _[One Page Principle] A (specification, design, procedure, test plan) that will not fit on one page of 8.5-by-1l.1 inch paper cannot be understood._ — Mark Ardis

 _Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships._ — Linus Torvalds